20lives/dmote/doc/options-main.md

 #### Parameter `height`

 The height in mm of the land bridge between the case and the plinth.

+## Section `dfm`

+Settings for design for manufacturability (DFM).

+### Parameter `error`

+A measurement in mm of errors introduced to negative space in the xy plane by slicer software and the printer you will use.

+The default value is zero.
+An appropriate value for a typical slicer and FDM printer with a 0.5 mm nozzle would be about -0.5 mm.

+This application will try to compensate for the error, though only for certain sensitive inserts, not for the case as a whole.

 ## Section `mask`